Hi! Here's some quick facts about me.

 I have spent large swathes of my career working independently, so I am confident designing, building, polishing and releasing projects alone.
 I frequently work on my own personal projects outside of work hours to keep this skill honed.

-I have also worked in teams early on at BRIK and for the last couple of years while working at Vibbio.
+I have also worked in teams early on at BRIK and for the last couple of years of working at Vibbio.
 In my opinion good team work and communication is (rather than naming) the hardest problem in Computer Science.
 I am constantly striving to be better at communication, and recognize I have a long way to go.

-My time at Vibbio has been 100% remote.
+My time at Lokalbrygg and Vibbio has been 100% remote.
 Every year I worked at BRIK I had one remote month working in Australia around late-December/January.
-For one reason or another these often ended up being some of the most productive months of the year (at Vibbio too).
+For one reason or another these often ended up being some of the most productive months of the year.
 Probably mostly because the 10 hour time difference does a great job of facilitating distraction-free "deep work".

 Working remote is a enormous challenge, particularly for good communication.
 I think it can work, but all involved parties have to put in the effort to make it work well.